MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 3. `init` function

-This function will be called when initializing yours forms.
+This function will be called when initializing your forms.

 For example, if your field needs to fetch data from the server you can trigger the request here.
 [See the select field for an example](https://github.com/MangelMaxime/Thoth/blob/master/src/Thoth.Elmish.FormBuilder.BasicFields/Select.fs)